Policies Unlawful Sexual Misconduct Policies and Procedures

 Sexual assault is a term that covers a range of forcible or nonforcible sexual acts.
 In general, the term “sexual assault” means any sexual act directed against another person without the consent of the person, including instances in which the complainant is incapable of giving consent.
 Forcible sexual acts include forcible rape, forcible sodomy, sexual assault with an object, and forcible fondling of the private body parts of another person (buttocks, groin, breasts) for the purpose of sexual gratification.
 Non-forcible sex offenses include incest and statutory rape.

 Dating violence is a form of sexual violence and is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The relationship existence is determined based on a consideration of the following factors: (1) the length of the relationship; (2) the type of relationship; and (3) the frequency of interaction between the persons involved in the relationship.
-Dating relationship means frequent, intimate associations primarily characterized by the expectation of affection or sexual involvement independent of financial considerations.
+The relationship's existence is determined based on a consideration of the following factors: (1) The length of the relationship; (2) the type of relationship; and (3) the frequency of interaction between the persons involved in the relationship.
+Dating relationships means frequent, intimate associations primarily characterized by the expectation of affection or 7 of 45 sexual involvement independent of financial considerations.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

 Domestic violence means felony or misdemeanor crimes of violence committed against one’s current or former cohabitant, spouse, former spouse, or person with whom the suspect has had a child or is having or has had a dating or engagement relationship or any other person protected under domestic violence law.